elewites/ChatAppServer/README.md

 I also developed the backend server which handles the sharing data throughout the chat rooms.
 You can check out the repo here [ChatAppServer](https://github.com/elewites/ChatAppServer).

-The app is also deployed with Netlify and can be accessed here: [StudentCord](https://student-cord.netlify.app/).
+The app is deployed with Netlify and can be accessed here: [StudentCord](https://student-cord.netlify.app/).

 [![Netlify Status](https://api.netlify.com/api/v1/badges/9b56ce4a-00e8-407c-b862-181d3dc7ee53/deploy-status)](https://app.netlify.com/sites/crypt0-app/deploys)